By Emily Fisher

 Excluding candidates by stating that they won’t be considered with less than ten years’ experience is hostile and will scare many candidates into not applying even if they possess the necessary skill to perform the requirements of the role to an exceptional standard.
 Instead, state that the role is of a senior level and that ten years’ experience is preferable but not essential.

 Other negative language can include that the role may require additional overtime to be worked due to the demanding nature of the role.
 Rather, this can be phrased as the role requires hard work and perseverance in a high performing team.

 You don’t want to leave candidates asking too may questions.
 The job description should give them a clear understanding of what their future would look like within your company.
 This should not be left to their imagination.

 The long game

 It may seem like there is a lot of time going into something that could be so short and simple? – but remember the more accurate your job description is, the more you and your company will benefit.

 Once a job description has been completed, it is not set in stone.
 Regularly review and develop your job descriptions to accurately reflect the day to day nature of the role and to meet the needs of the business.

 Employee’s are at the heart of every business.
 Setting expectations and goals from the get-go will ensure performance objectives are concise and clear.
 An effective, well written job description will ensure you attract the right people, have a clear training and performance development plan, which in long term will retain your staff, saving your company both money and time.

-Emily Fisher is an experienced Workplace Relations Consultant at FCB Group and HR Assured.
+Emily Fisher is Senior Workplace Relations Consultant at FCB and HR Assured.
 Emily regularly handles complex workplace issues and has a special interest in providing clients with comprehensive advice and solutions to ensure they can promote a functioning and compliant workplace.